 Deploy a VM and run code on the VM

-Since we are working with a virtualized mini computer in CKB VM, there’s nothing stopping us from embedding another VM as a CKB script that runs on CKB VM.
-In this article we will explore this VM on top of VM path.
+Since we are working with a virtualized mini computer in CKB VM, there’s nothing stopping us from embedding another VM as a CKB script that runs on CKB VM and in this article we will explore this VM on top of VM path.

-To use duktape on CKB, first you need to compile the duktape VM itself into a RISC-V executable binary:
+To use duktape on CKB, first you need to compile duktape itself into a RISC-V executable binary:

 Here we use the ruby SDK to interact with CKB, please refer to the official README for how to set it up.
 Then deploy the duktape script code in a CKB cell: